chicagopython/algosig/_posts/2021-01-07-seating-system.md

 #.#LLLL.##
 ```

-**All decisions are based on the number of occupied seats adjacent to a given seat (one of the eight positions immediately up, down, left, right, or diagonal from the seat).
-The following rules are applied to every seat simultaneously.**
+All decisions are based on the number of occupied seats adjacent to a given seat (one of the eight positions immediately up, down, left, right, or diagonal from the seat).
+The following rules are applied to every seat simultaneously.

 - If a seat is empty (L) and there are no occupied seats adjacent to it, the seat becomes occupied.
 - If a seat is occupied (#) and four or more seats adjacent to it are also occupied, the seat becomes empty.
 - Otherwise, the seat's state does not change

 Simulate your seating area by applying the seating rules repeatedly until no seats change state.
 How many seats end up occupied?
+(Answer in the above example is 37).

 ### Part 2